-The average WOZ in the Netherlands value increased in 2019 for the fourth year in a row.
-The average value is € 248.000 per home, as measured per 01-01-2019.
-The increase is 7,8% more than a year earlier.
+The average value is € 248.000 per home, as measured on 01-01-2019.
+This is 7.8% higher than the previous year.
 These numbers are both the highest value and the highest growth ever measured.
 Statistics Netherlands (CBS) reports this based on new figures.

 The highest increase is in North Holland and South Holland.
 In North Holland, the average value grew by more than 10% to € 318.000 per home, the highest average value of all provinces.
 In South Holland, the average value increased by almost 11% to € 237.000 per house.
 The average value in the province of Groningen is the lowest at €166.000.